 BSFIs should protect customers from fraudulent schemes done electronically.
-Otherwise, Failing to do so may erode consumer confidence to use in electronic channels as safe, secure, and reliable methods of making for financial transactions will be eroded.
-To mitigate the impact of cyber fraud, BSFIs should adopt an aggressive security posture, such as the following including the following measures:
+Failing to do so may erode consumer confidence in electronic channels as safe, secure, and reliable methods for financial transactions.
+To mitigate the impact of cyber fraud, BSFIs should adopt an aggressive security posture, including the following measures:

-- (a) xxx;

-- (b) xxx;
+- (a) xxx; - (b) xxx;

-- (c) xxx;

-- (d) Implement automated and real-time fraud monitoring and detection systems to identify and block disputed, suspicious, or fraudulent online transactions. xxx
+- (c) xxx; - (d) Implement automated and real-time fraud monitoring and detection systems to identify and block disputed, suspicious, or fraudulent online transactions. xxx